 If the problem or the plan for addressing it arise from or affect other schools or other support units, the information pertinent to the problem and the plan for correction must be sent to the campus Budgetary Affairs Committee for review and recommendations prior to implementation.
 The plan will also be reviewed by the campus Budgetary Affairs Committee when the school or unit budget committee and dean are in disagreement.
-At any time, the school or unit budget committee its concerns to the campus Budgetary Affairs Committee.
+At any time, the school or unit budget committee may request information from or communicate its concerns to the campus Budgetary Affairs Committee.